John Sandford (novelist): Fiction writer

 In 1989, Camp wrote two novels that would each spawn a popular series.
 The Fool's Run (Kidd series) was published under his own name, but the publisher asked him to provide a pseudonym for Rules of Prey ("Prey" series), so it was published under the name John Sandford.
 After the "Prey" series proved to be more popular, with its charismatic protagonist Lucas Davenport, The Fool's Run and all of its sequels were published under John Sandford.

 In 2007, Camp started a third series (also under the name John Sandford), featuring Virgil Flowers, who is a supporting character in some of the "Prey" novels, including Invisible Prey and Storm Prey.

+A fourth series, featuring Letty Davenport, daughter of Lucas Davenport of the "Prey" series, was launched in 2022.

+All of Camp’s novels have appeared, in one format or another, on the New York Times bestseller list.
+Twenty-eight have debuted at #1 on the “Hardcover” or “Combined” lists.